devschooldevops/02_linux/2_file_management.md

 chown user file         # set user as the owner of file

-sudo chgrp -R group /path/to/directory # group will now be the owner of directory and everything in it
+chgrp -R group /path/to/directory # group will now be the owner of directory and everything in it

 stat file               # display file details stat -c "%a" file       # check permissions for file